GitarPlayer/ghost-azure-bicep/README.md

 <img src="./drawio/cicd.svg">

-The GitHub Action for the Azure Function uses a different workflow.
+For the Azure Function, the GitHub Action uses a different workflow.
 Every semantic versioning tagged commit ([0-9].[0-9].[0-9] is the pattern) triggers the workflow.
 The workflow does the following:
-1. build the the node.js app
+1. builds the the node.js app
-2. zip it so it can be deployed as an Azure Function
+2. zips it so it can be deployed as an Azure Function
-3. create a GitHub release with the deployable Azure Function zip.
+3. creates a GitHub release with the deployable Azure Function zip.

 The Azure Function then gets the relevant version like so
 ```bicep